tian0/membership-nft/README.md

 You can gift a membership to a new member by pasting their address and clicking the [Gift-Membership] button.

+If you deploy your own Membership contract instance, the owner dashboard will allow you to see:
+The member dashboard will allow you to see:
+1. Membership Contract Address
+2. Your Ethereum address
+3. Your ETH balance:
+4. Your Membership tokenId
+5. The total number of members

+Owners can gift a new membership or remove a member by pasting an address and clicking the [Gift-Membership] or [Remove-Membership] buttons.
+The Contract Management Panel allows the owner to [Pause], [Unpause], and [Kill] the contract.

 ## Built With